 Our private bunk room was $130 AUD for the night.
 To book your stay at Hostel MT Fuji click HERE.

-Things to do in Fujiyoshida
+More things to do in Fujiyoshida below

-• Hike Mount Fuji
+- Hike Mount Fuji

-• Hike the historic Yoshida Trail
+- Hike the historic Yoshida Trail

-• Enjoy Rides at Fuji-Q Highland
+- Enjoy Rides at Fuji-Q Highland

-• Visit Fuji Sengen Jinja Shrine
+- Visit Fuji Sengen Jinja Shrine

-• Take the iconic photo at Chureito Pagoda at sunrise
+- Take the iconic photo at Chureito Pagoda at sunrise

-• Taste the famous Yoshida Udon (Noodles)
+- Taste the famous Yoshida Udon (Noodles)

-• Visit Fuji Five Lakes
+- Visit Fuji Five Lakes

-• Explore Lake Kawaguchiko Area
+- Explore Lake Kawaguchiko Area

 Fujiyoshida is truly an amazing destination in Japan and was the best place to finish up on our holiday in Japan.

-Day 10: Return back to Tokyo
+Day 10: Return to Tokyo – Wrapping Up Our 2 week Japan guide

 In the afternoon we made our way back to Tokyo where we spent another night before departing back to Australia.

 If we had more time we would have loved to stay longer and explored more of what Japan had to offer.
-If you would like to know anything about our trip to Japan please dont hesitate to ask us.
+If you would like to know anything about our trip to Japan please don’t hesitate to ask us.

-Thank You for reading our guide on the Best things to do in Japan.
-We hope that our blog has inspired you to want to visit Japan.
+We hope that our blog has inspired you and helped to plan your visit to Japan.

 Visiting Tokyo?
 Check out our blog on Best things to do in Tokyo here.